ItzBlitz98/torrentflix/README.md

 To run the app cd into the directory and run

 ```
-node index.js -t "Archer 2009 S06E01" -c "tv"
+node index.js --t='Archer 2009 S06E01' --c='tv' --p='--mpv' --pa='--not-on-top' --po='--port=8888'

 ```
 -t being the title of the torrent you are searching for

--c being the catagory you are searching in (you don't have to do this but it is recommended)
+-c being the catagory you are searching in (optional but recommended)

+-p being the player you want peerflix to use (optional)

+-pa being any player args you want to pass (optional)

+-po being the port you want peerflix to use (optional)

 **Alias example**